cu-mkp/sandbox/docs/azurite-assignment.md

 ## Reconstruction: Preparing Azurite

-To prepare azurite from the mineral ore, one uses water to remove impuritites and to separate the different sizes of particles and obtain different grades of pigment.
-Any small containers that would allow successive pouring off of water can be used, but one historical tool - that is incredibly effective! - is a mussell shell.
+To prepare azurite from the mineral ore, one uses water to remove impurities and to separate the different sizes of particles and obtain different grades of pigment.
+Any small containers that would allow successive pouring off of water can be used, but one historical tool - that is incredibly effective! - is a mussel shell.
 During the Renaissance, shells were also used to mix and store small amounts of paint similar to wells in an artist's paint palette.

 ### Materials